 Once you have targets for what you are going to consume, you can start tracking data.
 Using an app makes this much easier as they have databases of nutritional information.
 You can input that you ate 300g of cauliflower with 200g of cheddar cheese, and even which brand.
 Then the app will tell you exactly how many grams of carbs that is and the protein and fat content too.
 Or you can the barcode of something pre-packaged, to get all the nutritional data.

 Having this level of nutritional information really supports you to make decisions.
 If you can see that you are already close to your carb limit you can plan to eat differently.
-Or if you see you haven’t eaten enough fat you can add some more.
+Or if you see that you haven’t eaten enough fat, you can add some more.

 The science of ketosis optimizes how your body works and how you feel.
 You need to get a little scientific with accurate measuring and tracking, at least to start with, to ensure you are doing it correctly.